shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Enumeration/SMB/SMB Linux.md

 nmblookup -A <Target IP>
 ```
 - *Performs netBIOS protocol to connect and perform the recon.*
+- *Obtain the NetBIOS computer name of samba server.*
 - `-A` - Lookup by IP.

 ### Using `smbclient`